Family Lawyer Arizona

 Your family lawyer Arizona respects may help you build your argument as to why the agreement should be modified.
 In most cases, you have to show how your situation (or your ex’s) has changed since the court made the order.

-Depending on the reasoning behind the change, the court may rule for a temporary or permanent modification.
-A temporary modification may occur if:
+Depending on the reasoning behind the modification, the court may rule for a temporary or permanent change.
+A temporary change may occur if:

 - There is a medical emergency with the child